Who Are the Dryden GM Ice Dogs?

 The Dryden GM Ice Dogs are one of the SIJHL’s charter teams, and have established a tradition as being one of the top teams in the league.

 They won the first ever league championship and posted finishes of at least third in the league in season play in all but one of their seasons to date.
-The Dryden GM Ice Dogs are fresh off winning their third Bill Salonen Cup championship defeating the English River Miners (Ear Falls & Red Lake) in a four game sweep.
+The Dryden GM Ice Dogs are fresh off winning their fourth Bill Salonen Cup championship defeating the Thunder Bay North Stars.

 The Dryden GM Ice Dogs take deep pride in being a community owned and operated team.
 The teams success depends on the countless hours put in by the many volunteers who fill numerous roles.
 The community of Dryden stands behind their team and that is shown by the impressive crowds we get at our home games.
 There is nothing better than the feeling you get playing in front of a packed Dog Pound and the roar of the horn when a goal is scored.